 Perceiving the best mindset for the situation at hand is the key to agile emotional intelligence.
-Once you gain familiarity with all of the mindsets that are available to you and when they may be most useful, you’ll be able to adapt your approach to the needs of each interaction.
-In general, you might consider the Outgoing mindset when
+Once you gain familiarity with all the mindsets that are available to you and when they may be most useful, you’ll be able to adapt your approach to the needs of each interaction.
+In general, you might consider the outgoing mindset when:

 - establishing new relationships